Blog post

 As with any large-scale investment in a project such as an offshore wind turbine farm, numerous factors need to be considered:

-• Environmental (wind and marine conditions, seabed movement and scour, and other conditions such as air temperature, solar radiation, seismicity, maritime traffic, and so on)
+• Environmental (wind and marine conditions, seabed movement and scour, and other conditions such as air temperature, solar radiation, seismicity, maritime traffic, and so on).

-• Actions/loads (gravitational/inertial, aerodynamic, hydrodynamic, actuation, wake loads, impact loads, tsunami)
+• Actions/loads (gravitational/inertial, aerodynamic, hydrodynamic, actuation, wake loads, impact loads, tsunami).

 This project’s scope is limited to the structural design of a single wind turbine on a monopile foundation.
-For this study, we assumed as the starting point the NREL IEA 15-Megawatt Offshore Reference Wind turbine: the monopile has a diameter of 10 meters and is about 75 meters long; the monopile is circular in cross-sections; the wall thickness is the thickest segment and exceeds 55mm.
-Based on these considerations, we transformed the monopile design into a Finite Element (FE) model using ANSYS Workbench.
+For this study, the NREL IEA 15-Megawatt Offshore Reference Wind turbine as the starting point:

 Monopile offshore